 The LIFT application includes six sections:

-- Eligibility: You will answer a list of questions to determine your eligibility for the LIFT program before proceeding to the full application.
+- Eligibility: You will answer a list of questions to determine your eligibility for the LIFT program before proceeding to the remainder of the application.

-- Applicant Contact Information: If eligible, you will be asked to provide your best contact information (Name, Address, Email, Phone).
+- Applicant Contact Information: If eligible, you will be asked to provide your best contact information.

 - Survey Questions: The information collected in this section is for demographic purposes and has no bearing on individual applications.
 All survey answers are maintained in strict confidence.
 The demographic information compiled from the survey will help inform NACF to advocate more effectively for Native artists.

-- Project Narrative: In this section, you will be asked to provide a written description of your proposed project, which includes: (1) Overall project description, (2) How the project relates to your past work, (3) Plans for community engagement or public presentation of the project; (4) Twelve-month timeline for the project (to be completed by June 30, 2022).
+- Project Narrative: In this section, you will be asked to provide a written description of your proposed project, which includes: (1) short project description; (2) background or context for the project; (3) project themes; (4) project activities and the role of the artist applicant; (5) your previous work; (5) plans for community engagement or public presentation of the project; (6) a twelve-month timeline for the project (to be completed by August 31, 2024).

 - Project Budget: In this section, you will complete a budget form showing how you will allocate the $10,000 award funds towards your proposed project.
-Note that a minimum of $2,500 of the award funds must be allocated directly to the artist, for their benefit and wellbeing.
+Note that $3,000 of the award funds must be allocated directly to the artist, for their benefit and wellbeing.

 SELECTION PROCESS + REVIEW CRITERIA

 NACF staff will review each application for eligibility criteria, adequacy of work samples, and application completeness, and then invite art peers and professionals in relevant art fields to review and make recommendations for the NACF Board of Director’s approval.
-Up to twenty artists will be selected to receive support.
-Notifications will be sent via email in late May 2021.
+Up to fifteen artists will be selected to receive support.
+Notifications will be sent via email in July/August 2023.

 Panelists will review applications using the following criteria:

 Applicants will describe the work’s style, format, themes and process of creation.
-Public presentation of the work is required and depending on the pandemic environment, virtual presentation will be considered.
+Projects must involve the development of new work.
+Public presentation of the work is required.
 Applicants will describe the issue(s) to be addressed, its significance to the community or communities, and the impact the project will have in addressing the issue(s).

 Artistic experience is demonstrated through technical skills, originality, innovation, inspiration and the distinctive niche of the artist(s), as indicated by work samples; training, apprenticeships, and/or education.

 Financial capacity is demonstrated by the viability of the project budget.
 If the project budget is more than the maximum $10,000 grant amount, artists must demonstrate other support for the project (for example: other grants, in-kind contributions, earned income etc.).
-Note that a minimum of $2,500 of the $10,000 must go the artist as a stipend.
+Note that $3,000 of the $10,000 must go the artist as a stipend.
 Remaining funds may be spent on production, presentation, engagement, supplies, etc.

 FREQUENTLY ASKED QUESTIONS